niccdias/markdown-cv/index.md

 **Dias, N.C.**, Pennycook, G. & Rand, D.G.
 "Emphasizing publishers does not effectively reduce susceptibility to misinformation on social media." _Harvard Kennedy School Misinformation Review_. [https://doi.org/10.37016/mr-2020-001](https://doi.org/10.37016/mr-2020-001).

 ### Working Papers
-**Dias, N.C.** "Do `Incompetent' Policy Attitudes Threaten Democracy?"
+**Dias, N.C.** "Do Not Dwell on Opinion Stability"

-**Dias, N.C.** "Do Citizens Know Enough to Form Competent Policy Attitudes?"
+**Dias, N.C.** "Does Public Opinion Over-Represent the Concerns of the Informed?"

-**Dias, N.C.** & Lelkes, Y. "Measuring Policy Understanding: Self-Assessments Match or Outperform Objective Measures." [https://osf.io/gnctw](https://osf.io/gnctw).
+**Dias, N.C.** "Do Citizens' Policy Opinions Match Their Goals?
+Applying a New Test of Vertical Constraint"